 Our Approach to Speech-Language Therapy

-Traditional speech-language therapy programs often attempt to teach expressive language right at the outset, generally by asking the child to produce single words, such as “open” or “more” in a highly repetitive way.
+Traditional speech-language therapy programs often attempt to teach expressive language right at the outset, generally by asking the child to produce single words, such as “open” or “more” in a repetitive way.

 Language intervention is more effective when the initial focus is on strengthening the sensorimotor and cognitive precursors to language.
 These precursors include auditory and visual processing, sustained attention, sequencing, and working memory.